Gynaecology: Birth control trials

-Women like Margaret Sanger dedicated themselves to making contraception legal and available.
-She had worked as a nurse caring for women who had illegal abortions, this created a desire to engage in later activism related to birth control.
-In 1951 she met Gregory Pincus, a human reproduction medical expert who worked to create a contraceptive pill.
-She also found a sponsor for the project and trials, Katharine McCormick.
+Margaret Sanger worked to make contraception legal and available.
+In 1951 she met Gregory Pincus and in a project that was financially sponsored by Katharine McCormick, they developed the contraceptive pill.

-The trials for birth control were controversial for a number of reasons.
 In 1954, due to anti-birth control laws, the first trials in Massachusetts were positioned as being fertility trials.
 Gregory Pincus and John Rock conducted these trials.
-Oral progesterone was tested on fertility patients, with consent, however the oral contraceptive was also tested on 28 psychiatric patients (male and female) at Worcester State Hospital.
-No direct consent was given by these people, instead relatives gave consent on their behalf.
+Oral progesterone was tested on fertility patients, with consent, however the oral contraceptive was also tested on 28 psychiatric patients at Worcester State Hospital, without the patients consent.
 They discovered that women stopped ovulating and that this occurred only whilst taking this.
 To get FDA approval, a larger clinical trial was needed.

-To expand this research, further clinical trials of took place in Puerto Rico, a territory of the United States.
-Puerto Rico was densely populated with significant poverty, had no anti-birth control laws and already had services offering birth control.
-Trials began in Rio Piedras in 1956, and women were offered the pill, called Envoid in 1960, on the basis it prevented pregnancy but without knowing it did not have FDA approval.
-Three women died in the trial and criticisms include that side effects were not taken as seriously as they should have been.
-Dr. Edris Rice-Wray, a professor at the Puerto Rico Medical School was aware and vocal of the negative side effects of the pill.
-Although these trials did not follow modern medical ethical practices, they spearheaded the development of the first oral contraceptive.
+Larger clinical trials took place in Puerto Rico, a territory of the United States.
+Puerto Rico had no anti-birth control laws and already had services offering birth control.
+Trials began in Rio Piedras in 1956, and women were offered the pill, called Envoid in 1960, on the basis it prevented pregnancy, without knowing it did not have FDA approval.
+Three women died in the trial and criticisms include that side effects were not taken seriously.
+Dr. Edris Rice-Wray, a professor at the Puerto Rico Medical School raised concerns about the negative side effects of the pill.